N-ShiHui/Password-Generator/README.md

 # Password-Generator

-### This is a python project that allows users to generate random passwords based on their requirements for ASCII characters.
+### This is a python project that allows users to generate randomized passwords based on their demand for ASCII characters.
-### Features:
+#### Features:
 * Uppercase letter
 * Lowercase letter
 * Special symbol